kristigordon/PalindromeProject/README.md

 import Pallindromes
 cProfile.run('Pallindromes.find_palingrams()')
 ```
-Afterward, I could simply get the exact runtime from start to finish without all the metrics by adding
+Afterward, I could simply get the exact runtime from start to finish without all the metrics by importing time and running throughout the entirity of the program.
 ```
 import time
 start_time = time.time()